broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-quickstart.md

 By default, the workflow is set up to write outputs to the workspace Google bucket.
 If you want to write the outputs to a different cloud storage location, you can specify the cloud path in the `extract_output_gcs_dir` optional input in the workflow configuration.

-### Reference data description and location

-The required and optional references and resources for the workflows are set in the workflow configurations.
-The reference genome is hg38 (aka GRCh38).

 ### Time and cost estimates
 Below is an example of the time and cost of running the workflow.